Investigate the Kinetics of the Color Changing Iodine Clock Reaction

 - I3- starch complex, which is blue

-This equation says that starch reacts with triiodide to form a blue complex.
+This equation says that starch reacts with triiodide to form a blue triiodide-starch complex.

-The faster the reaction in Equation 1 goes, the faster the triiodide uses up the thiosulfate and the faster the triiodide is free to react with the starch.
-What is the rate of the first reaction?
+Looking at all of these equations, we can see that the faster the reaction in Equation 2 goes, the faster the triiodide uses up the vitamin C and the faster the triiodide is free to react with the starch.
+So, what is the rate of the first reaction?
 The rate of the reaction in Equation 1 is a measure of how the concentration of hydrogen peroxide changes per unit time:

 - (H2O2) = Concentration of hydrogen peroxide